pojosontheweb/ttt-stripes-quickstart/ARTICLE.md

 As you see, it really looks like a JSP, but it's not.

-The template is compiled to an immutable Java class that has :
+The template is compiled (at design/build time) to an immutable Java class that has :

 * a unique constructor that accepts the arguments as defined in the template's signature
 * a `render(Writer out)` method that renders the template to the passed writer